omahs/vectis/README.md

    1. Remote: Remote-Factory, Proxy, Remote-tunnel
 1. _DAO Chain_: Instantiate Govec contract (with admin having initial balance for proposing for DAO to deploy Factory)
 1. _DAO Chain_: Instantiate dao-core contract (which will instantiate one proposal module and one vote module contracts)
-   - note: vote contracts also instantiates a new staking contract as we use staked-balance for voting
+   - note: vote contracts also instantiate a new staking contract as we use staked-balance for voting
 1. _DAO Chain_: Admin propose and execute on DAO to deploy factory and Dao-tunnel contracts
 1. _Remote Chain_: Remote Admin instantiate Remote-tunnel with Dao-tunnel as port and connection Id from step 1
 1. _DAO Chain_: Admin propose and execute on DAO to allow ibc-connection to the Remote-tunnel